massachusettsCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The location or assumed location of the document or person involved

-Third-party sites are independent of government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party websites may vary.
+Third-party sites are operated independently of government sources and are not sponsored by these agencies.
+Consequently, the availability, accuracy, and/or validity of some records may not be guaranteed..

 What Cases are Heard by Small Claims Courts in Massachusetts?

 The small claims courts hear civil disputes that involve claims of $7000 or less.
 Massachusetts small claims courts include the District Courts, the Boston Municipal Courts, and the Housing Courts.
-Cases heard in these courts include:
+Cases heard in these courts typically include:

 • Unpaid rent;